Hololm/MCMetasploit/README.md

 Currently, there are three exploits with more to be added in the future.

+Note that this program only works with unmigrated accounts.
+If you migrated your account to Microsoft, it will not work.

 ## How to Use

 Create a ``.env`` file and write